rj00a/evenio/tutorial/ch05_fetching.md

 Derived queries act like tuples — every field must match in order for the whole query to match.

 Compared to tuples, however, derived query structs offer some advantages.
-Fields are be named and methods can be implemented on the struct – handy for complex or frequently used queries.
+Fields are named and methods can be implemented on the struct – handy for complex or frequently used queries.

 ```rust
 # use evenio::prelude::*;